relhamdi/addon-contextual_search/README.md

 ## Config

-You can register custom search engines in the `src/config.base.js` file, that needs to be renamed in `src/config.js`.
+You can register custom search engines in the `config/config.base.json` file, that needs to be renamed in `config/config.json`.

 Rules on search engines definition:
 - Object must have the `name` and `url` properties
 - `url` must contains the `%s` symbol, where the query will be replaced

-> Note: It is possible to add separators between search engines, to organize them.
-Just add an Object with a name equals to the **SEPARATOR_NAME** variable, further example in `src/config.base.js` (the `url` property is not used).
+> Note 1: It is possible to add separators between search engines, to organize them.
+Just add an Object with an empty `name`, further examples in `config/config.base.json` (the `url` property is not used here).

+> Note 2: It is possible to register an engine in the config file, but without displaying it through the extension.
+For that, add a `hidden` property that equals `true` for the targeted engine, further examples in `config/config.base.json`.

 ## Installation